Leased Lines UK

 Leased lines are a direct line between your business and the world-wide-web, offering outstanding performance for both voice and data connectivity.
-Because they offer high bandwidth and fast upload and download speeds at all times, they are the ideal way to link your office to the internet without contending with other users.
-What this means is that unlike a standard internet connection where download speeds heavily outweigh upload speeds, this connection is symmetric and the data can travel at equal speeds in both directions.
+Because they offer high bandwidth and fast upload and download speeds at all times, they are the ideal way to link your office to the internet without contention with other businesses.
+Unlike a standard internet connection where download speeds heavily outweigh upload speeds, this connection is symmetrical and the data travels at equal speeds in both directions.

 A fibre optic leased line is a dedicated connection delivered directly to your business premises from the local exchange, providing robust and guaranteed high-speed performance, irrespective of the line’s length.
 It is the ideal option for businesses that regard high-speed internet access as mission-critical across both voice and data.

-Just like a pipe can carry many things, a leased line can be used to carry a variety of data traffic, such as internet traffic including web pages, emails, video streaming; VPN (Virtual Private Network) traffic over WAN or LAN; phone calls; and VoIP (Voice over Internet Protocol).
+Just like a pipe that can carry many things, a leased line can be used to carry a variety of data traffic, such as internet traffic to include web pages, emails, video streaming; VPN (Virtual Private Network) traffic over WAN or LAN; phone calls; and VoIP (Voice over Internet Protocol).